 I can’t really give a name to this combination.
 It is tart/sour from the rhubarb, savory from the cream cheese, nutty from pecans, and sweet from figs and sweetener.
 Reminds me a little bit of Romanian cheese pies – just the perfect combination of sweet and savory, and if something like sour cherries added, tart too.
 So anyway, this makes this dish perfect for any meal – I had it with coffee for breakfast today.
 You need two 4 inch Tart Mini Pans like these: CHEFMADE 4Pcs Round Quiche Pan with Removable Loose Bottom, Non-stick 4 Inch Heavy-duty Carbon Steel FDA Approved, Oven Roasting Baking Mini Tart Pan (Champagne Gold)“

-I find the KiteHill almond cream cheese at my neighborhood Whole Foods, if you don’t find it you can replace it with other brand with compliant ingredients, or even with an organic dairy cream cheese or mascarpone.
+I find the KiteHill almond cream cheese at my neighborhood Whole Foods, if you don’t find it you can replace it with another brand with compliant ingredients, or even with an organic dairy cream cheese or mascarpone.
 You can also make this in a normal glass baking dish, but you probably won’t be able to take it out – if you don’t need it to be pretty can be eaten straight from the dish.

 This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.